 Shyam was a sweet child and he was born on the 18th of February, 1993

 The book is a nice read.
 If you love reading sci-fi mixed with mythology and if thrillers interest you, it is highly recommended read.
-The author and the book both has a potential.
-If the book is marketed properly and got attention of worthy readers, it has all the elements of being the bestseller.
+The author and the book both have a potential.
+If the book is marketed properly and got the attention of worthy readers, it has all the elements of being the bestseller.

 We would love to give it around 8.5 stars out of 10.

 - Buy Book From Amazon India – HardCover

 - Buy Book From Amazon US – HardCover